samboy/maramake/README.md

 had been removed](https://github.com/rmyorston/pdpmake/issues/20); this code is 100% public domain.

+In addition, `maramake` has support for `maramake --version` (or `make --version` if renamed `make`); this allows one to know which version of maramake one is using.

+This is the official implementation of `make` to use to compile MaraDNS; note that GNU make works perfectly fine too.

 ### Public domain POSIX make

 This is an implementation of [POSIX make](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html).